Tusharsaxena290/Predicting-Car-Price/README.md

 Here before performing regression, we dealt with data cleaning(pre processing),missing values, outliers, checking the OLS assumptions, creating dummy variables and the dummy trap that might lead to multicoliinearity.

-Just before performing the regression we scaled the data and split the model into test and train submodels.
+Just before performing the regression, we scaled the data and split the model into test and train submodels.